INTRODUCTION -

 Energies

-by the Hartree-Fock Slater Transition State Method,
+the Hartree-Fock Slater Transition State Method, Including

-Including Relativistic Effects, in Relativistic Effects in
+Relativistic Effects, in Relativistic Effects in

-Atoms, Molecules and Solids, G. L. Malli editor, Plenum Press, New
+Atoms, Molecules and Solids, G. L. Malli editor, Plenum

-York, page 421, 1981.
+Press, New York, page 421, 1981.

 [12] Ermler, Walter C.,

-Richard B. Ross et Phillip A. Christiansen, Spin-Orbit Coupling and
+Richard B. Ross et Phillip A. Christiansen, Spin-Orbit

-Quantum Chemistry, volume 19, page 139, 1988.
+Advances in Quantum Chemistry, volume 19, page 139, 1988.

 [13] Zhdanov, G. S., Crystal